vinbigdata-medical/MIDL2021-VinDr-RibCXR/README.md

 | U-Net w.
 EfficientNet-B0   | .829 (.808-.847) | 16.807 (14.372-19.539) | .844 (.818-.858) | .998 (.997-.998) |
 | FPN w.
 EfficientNet-B0     | .807 (.773-.824) | 15.049 (13.190-16.953) | .808 (.773-.828) | .997 (.997-.998) |
 | U-Net++ w.
 EfficientNet-B0 | .834 (.810-.853) | 15.453 (13.340-17.450) | .841 (.812-.858) | .998 (.997-.998) |

+# Acknowledgements:
+This research was supported by the Vingroup Big Data Institute.
+We are especially thankful to Tien D. Phan, Dung T. Le, and Chau T.B.
+Pham for their help during the data annotation process